APGSGA/hueyx/README.md

 The metrics will be reachable on `http://localhost:9100`.

 If you are using Kubernetes use the [sidecar pattern](https://www.abhishek-tiwari.com/a-sidecar-for-your-service-mesh/) to implement the web server into the consumer pod.
+An [example sidecar container](https://hub.docker.com/r/apgsga/hueyx-prometheus-sidecar) is available.

 ##### Heartbeat tasks